magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 # Assistants

-**Note:** you don't need to know all these details to create a Magic App or Function (though you may find it helpful context).
+**Note:** you don't need to know all these details to create an App or Function (though you may find it helpful context).
 This section is aimed at those who want to develop their own Assistant.
 See [magicsandbox.Assistant](todo) for an example Assistant implementation.

-Assistants are simply Magic Apps that are executed in a Sandbox immediately when the user loads the page.
-Like any other Magic App, the Sandbox restrictions apply, but Sandbox functions like requestApp are available.
+Assistants are simply Apps that are executed in a Sandbox immediately when the user loads the page.
+Like any other App, the Sandbox restrictions apply, but Sandbox functions like requestApp are available.
 The key difference though is that Magic Sandbox always approve Sandbox requests made by the Assistant.
 This gives Assistants enormous power, which is why it's so critical that users trust their Assistant.

 There are no hard restrictions on what exactly an Assistant does, but Assistants should typically do at least two things:

-1. Create a UI to accept user input and handle user input by executing other Magic Apps.
-To execute Magic Apps safely, the Assistant needs to create its own child Sandbox.
+1. Create a UI to accept user input and handle user input by executing other Apps.
+To execute Apps safely, the Assistant needs to create its own child Sandbox.
-2. Handle requests from Magic Apps executing in the child Sandbox.
+2. Handle requests from Apps executing in the child Sandbox.

 The rest of this section assumes you're following this basic pattern.
 We'll use the following terminology:

 - Magic Sandbox: the top level webpage that the user loads in their browser.
 The parent of the Assistant Sandbox.
 - Assistant Sandbox: the Sandbox iframe that the Assistant runs in.
 The parent of the App Sandbox.
-- App Sandbox: the Sandbox iframe that Magic Functions run in.
+- App Sandbox: the Sandbox iframe that Apps run in.

 A typical series of interactions between the three looks like this:

 1. Magic Sandbox creates Assistant Sandbox and executes the Assistant
 2. Assistant Sandbox creates UI and App Sandbox
-3. Assistant Sandbox handles user input and determines Magic App to call
+3. Assistant Sandbox handles user input and determines App to call
 4. Assistant Sandbox calls `requestApp`
 5. Magic Sandbox responds with the App returned by `requestApp`
 6. Assistant Sandbox executes the App in the App Sandbox